JayMc/Middle-bid/README.md

-middle-bid
+Middle-bid
 ==========

-Finds a price point overlaping between a min and max the buyer and seller have discreetly proposed.
+Finds a price point overlapping between a min and max the buyer and seller have discreetly proposed.